juliarashid/Data-100/project2.md

 # Part 3

-## Using tidyquant Analyze Stock Performance
+## Using tidyquant to Analyze Stock Performance